arcus/Arcus_Labs_Orientation/deid_notes_instructions.md

 ****

-> Pt seen for BL wrist stiffness and pain.
-She is an Olympic swimmer, and will be competing in the 2016 games.
+> Pt complains of BL wrist stiffness and pain.
+She is an Olympic swimmer (won two gold and two silver medals in the 2016 games!).
 Work closely with both patient and coach to develop a treatment plan that takes her training into account.

 [(X)] Yes, this has PHI
 [( )] No, this does not have PHI
 ****

-Yes, this contains both health information (wrist stiffness and pain) and potentially identifying information (the fact that she will compete in the 2016 Olympics).
+Yes, this contains both health information (wrist stiffness and pain) and potentially identifying information (the fact that she won gold and silver medals in the 2016 Olympics).
 Note that "BL" often stands for "bilateral", and in this context that appears to be what it means.
 If it were the patient's initials, then that would be identifying as well.

-This is a situation where the identifying information is not of a typical category (name, age, MRN), but nevertheless it is specific enough that someone might be able to figure out who this patient is by looking at the list of Olympic swimmers from 2016.
+This is a situation where the identifying information is not of a typical category (name, age, MRN), but nevertheless it is specific enough that someone might reasonably be able to figure out who this patient is by looking at the list of Olympic medalists from 2016.
-Especially since Olympic athletes are often the subject of news coverage, there is a reasonable chance of there being an article mentioning this patient that would allow someone to identify her as the person referenced in this note.
+In this case, her fame as an athlete is an "identifying characteristic" under HIPAA.

 See [What constitutes “any other unique identifying number, characteristic, or code” with respect to the Safe Harbor method of the Privacy Rule?](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#uniquenumber).